What does the weight (e.g. 6-oz, 12-oz canvas) of a cotton tote bag mean?

 Cotton tote bag manufacturers and sellers use the following measurements and associate them with the following products:

-- 2 oz.
-Cotton tote bag – it is a super thin bag you can use for your newspapers or for carrying very lightweight items;
+- Cotton tote bag weighing 2 ounces; this is a very flimsy bag that you can use to hold your newspapers or other extremely light goods.

-- 4 oz.
-Cotton tote bag – while it is thin, you can use such cotton tote bags as promotional cotton tote bags, innovative corporate gift baskets, bridal and wedding cotton twill gift bags, and more;
+- Cotton tote bag weighing 4 ounces; despite the fact that it is thin, you can use cotton tote bags for a variety of things, including promotional cotton tote bags, inventive corporate gift baskets, bridal and wedding cotton twill gift bags, and more; cotton twill gift bags for weddings and bridal showers.

 - 6 oz.
-Cotton tote bag – Most common use of cotton on tote bags, the difference between 4 oz.
+Cotton tote bag - the most typical application of cotton on tote bags, the weight difference between 4 oz.
 Cotton and 6 oz.
-Cotton tote bags are significant, so if you want to buy wholesale affordable cotton tote bags for promotional purposes or corporate gifts, you should go for the 6 oz. versions;
+Cotton being the main distinction.
+Cotton tote bags are significant; therefore, you should go for the 6 oz. versions if you want to buy wholesale affordable cotton tote bags for promotional purposes or corporate gifts.